erickmoon/Simple-Secure-Node.js-API-for-a-todo-list-app/README.md

 # Secure To-Do List API

 A secure REST API for managing to-do lists, built with Node.js and PostgreSQL.
+A frontend app that consumes this api is equally available and is located [here](https://github.com/erickmoon/secure-react-frontend-app)
 This API supports user registration, login, and CRUD operations for to-do items.
 It uses JWT for authentication and bcrypt for password hashing.

 ## Table of Contents